 What kind of projects will likely be supported under UICP?

 Any collaborative projects between private companies and local universities with R&D content that meet the objective and the eligibility criteria of individual scheme of the UICP may be submitted to the ITF Secretariat for consideration.
-All projects will go through a vetting mechanism.
+All projects will go through an assessment framework.

 Can my company own the Intellectual Property Rights (IPR) of the project results?

 UICP aims to stimulate private sectors' interest in R&D projects through leveraging the expertise of universities.
 In order to encourage private companies to undertake more R&D projects, all IPR arising from the project will be solely owned by the participating company.
 The participating company however, could at its own discretion decide if the royalties arising from the IPR are to be allocated to other parties (say its partner university which has injected substantial resources to the project), subject to negotiation between the parties concerned.

 What is the form of funding support?

 Funding support is given to R&D activities only and not to business development or service expenses incurred by the company.
 The support is given as a grant, subject to cash contribution by the company amounting to no less than 50% of the project cost.
 The ITF grants will be disbursed by half-yearly instalments against satisfactory progress of the project and production of evidence showing due contribution of the company's matching funds to the project.

 How can my company apply for funding?